akshith6212/notes/JavaScript Course.md

-- We can also create objects of datatypes like integer, string, boolean by defining with the new keyword.
+- We can also create objects of data types like integer, string, boolean by defining with the new keyword.

 - ```javascript
   var str1 = new String();